 What is Feline Inflammatory Bowel Disease?

-An inflamed gut prevents the normal digestion of food, including nutrient absorption.
-Inflammation can occur in any portion of the GI tract, from the stomach to the large intestine.
-Left untreated, chronic inflammation can lead to more severe conditions, such as feline cancer.
+Inflammation causes thickening of the mucosal lining of the GI tract, and that thickening hampers the normal digestion of food and interferes with nutrient absorption.
+Despite the name, inflammatory bowel disease can involve inflammation in any portion of the GI tract, from the stomach to the large intestine.
+Left untreated, chronic inflammation can lead to even more severe conditions, such as feline gastrointestinal lymphoma.

 What Are The Clinical Signs of IBD In Cats?

-While symptoms of IBD depend on the location and severity of the inflammation, these are the most common:
+While the symptoms of IBD depend on the location and severity of the inflammation, these are the most common clinical signs in cats: